Pierre-Angelo/Projet-NAS/README.md

 # Network Architecture and Service Project

 The 3 main files are `generate_config.py`, `intent_file.json` and `reseau_demo\reseau_demo.gns3`.<br>
-If you are an **evaluator**, we recommend only reading sections **Quick config and lauch**, **Features (summary)** and **Behaviour and main gns3 file structure** (specially solution 1).
+If you are an **evaluator**, we recommend only reading sections **Quick config and lauch**, **Features (summary)** and **Behaviour and main gns3 file structure** .

-The objective of this project is to simutlate complex networks using GNS3 to later develop a script to configure each router automatically.
-For this we will be using ipv6 connections on Cisco routers.
+The objective of this project is to simulate complex networks using GNS3 to later develop a script to configure each router automatically.
+For this prject we will be using ipv4 connections on Cisco routers.

 ## Prerequisites